juntai-zheng/mlflow-apps/README.rst

 The output of this command will be 20 numbers, which are predictions of 20 diamonds’ prices based on their features (located in ``$temp/diamonds.csv``).
-You can compare these numbers to the actual prices of the diamonds, which are viewable via the command
+You can compare these numbers to the actual prices of the diamonds, which are viewable via

 ::